stancl/tenancy-docs/source/docs/v3/console-commands.blade.md

 ## **Migrate** (tenant-aware) {#migrate}

-The most important command.
+`tenants:migrate` is the most important command.
 To use tenants, you have to be able to migrate their databases.

 ```
 php artisan tenants:migrate --tenants=8075a580-1cb8-11e9-8822-49c5d8f8ff23